 SOUNDER TRIGGERING

 This output can be used as a trigger for siren and voice drivers.
 When a driver requires a separate input for burglary and fire, you can configure this output to give a voltage trigger to the driver.
-Also, each area can have its own sounder.

 COMMUNICATOR OUTPUTS